 Rocker came to UGA after three years as defensive line coach with the NFL's Tennessee Titans.
-Rocker is a former Auburn All-America defensive lineman, 1988 Outland and Lombardi Award winner, and was inducted into the College Football Hall of Fame in 2004.
+He is a former Auburn All-America defensive tackle, 1988 Outland Trophy and Lombardi Award winner, and was inducted into the College Football Hall of Fame in 2004.

 Rocker coached three years with the Titans (2011, '12, '13).
-In 2012, the Titans ranked 10th in the NFL in sacks (39).
-In his first season with the Titans, DT Karl Klug led all NFL rookie defensive tackles with seven sacks, a total that led the Titans and also ranked fourth among all NFL defensive tackles.
+In 2012, they ranked 10th in the NFL in sacks (39).
+In his first season with the Titans, DT Karl Klug led all NFL rookie tackles with seven sacks, ranking fourth among all NFL DT's.

-Rocker worked five seasons (2003-07) at Arkansas during which time Jamaal Anderson earned a first-round selection in the 2007 NFL Draft after a 14-sack season as a senior.
+Rocker worked five seasons (2003-07) at Arkansas during which time Jamaal Anderson earned a first-round selection in the 2007 NFL Draft after a 14-sack season.
 The 2005 Razorback unit ranked second in the SEC in sacks with 29 and was fourth in rushing defense.